 The area mentioned in the agreement is approximate and for reference only, all the bills & payment will be done as per the actual construction area on site.

-The current building is ( floor) storied & if in future the it shall up to 15 floor /storied from NGL.

-.OHWT & LMR only bottom slab to be measured & lift shaft & staircase shall not be deducted from any slab area of building.
+The current building is (12 floor) storied & if in future the it shall up to 15 floor /storied from NGL.
+OHWT & LMR only bottom slab to be measured & lift shaft & staircase shall not be deducted from any slab area of building.

 Rates Includes - All RCC work it includes columns, Beams, slabs, round column, lofts, staircase, chajja.
 The rate include provision of all skilled / unskilled labour, construction equipment, Tools, plants, Machinery of all types, mixes, strict use of weight batcher for concreting with fly ash , operators, diesel /oil / petrol for machinery &.
 Shuttering oil, nails, shall be avail as per contractors responsibility.
 Plasticizers shall be provided by the company.